Kuwait City Gay Travel

 The Gay Travel Experience: Kuwait City

-As you will read in the final section of this Kuwait gay travel guide, gay individuals people have no rights in Kuwait.
+As a gay man in Kuwait however, there are several things you should know.
+Gay individuals have no rights here, as I’ll mention in the final section of this guide.
 You may ask why I would want to visit such a place.
 My answer is that I love Arab language and culture.

-Although it is sad that LGBT people cannot express themselves freely in Kuwait, this does not mean that there are not kind and open-minded people in Kuwait.
+Although it is unfortunate that Kuwait LGBT people cannot express themselves freely, this does not mean that there are not kind and open-minded people in Kuwait.

 The Highway of Death

 One of the most intense things I’ve ever experienced in my life was on a journey outside of Kuwait City.
 My friends and I headed toward the Iraq border on Highway 80 to spend the night with an Alumnus of our university in a farmhouse she owns.

 This road is known as the Highway of Death…and rightly so.
 If you’re looking for some intense things to do in Kuwait, this is it.

 On this very sand was where Saddam Hussein led the Iraqi invasion of Kuwait in 1990.
 In early 1991, Iraqi forces retreated into Iraq on this same highway.

 During their retreat, the US-led coalition bombed the entire area to pieces.
 Upwards of 10,000 people perished and roughly 2,000 vehicles were destroyed.